Kundan696922/noteboard/README.md

 - 📝 **Create, Edit, Delete Notes** with title and description
 - 📌 Pin Notes to keep important notes at the top
-- 🔍 Search Notes instantly by title or content
+- 🔍 Search Notes instantly by title
 - 🔌 **Fully Functional REST API** built with Express.js
 - 🔐 **Rate Limiting with Upstash Redis** to prevent abuse
 - 📱 **Completely Responsive Design** for all devices